MilanStaffehl/TNG-Cluster-paper/README.md

 - `scripts:` The scripts directory contains executable Python scripts that can be used to create plots.
 It also contains batch job scripts for use with slurm.
 The directory is organized into subdirectories.
-These subdirectories are numbered and every number corresponds to one of the "milestones" of the thesis project.
-To find out what these numbers mean and what each milestone is about, consult either the [ROADMAP](./ROADMAP.md) or the GitHub milestones.
+These subdirectories are roughly divided by the plot type the scripts inside them are meant to produce.
+The names of the directories correspond to those of the project [milestones](#milestones).
+You can find out more about what each of these milestones and subdirectories contain by reading the [ROADMAP](./ROADMAP.md) or the GitHub milestones.
-- `src`: The source directory contains re-usable code, organized into modules and packages.
-These code snippets are the core of the project.
-All data loading, processing and plotting is done somewhere inside this code.
+- `src`: The source directory contains the logic of this project, organized into modules and packages.
+It is the heart of the project, containing all code that performs actual work, calculations and tasks.
+It is further
-- `src.processors`: The processors package contains modules which in turn contain classes that are responsible for doing the bulk of the work: They load, process and plot data, all in one.
-The scripts inside the `scripts` directory do little more than instantiate one of these processor classes and call their methods in the correct order to produce the desired output.
-  Wherever possible, re-usable code is factored out of these classes into the `src` directory or the base processor class.
+  subdivided:

+  - `src.config`: This package contains modules that are used to set up the environment for pipelines and to create containers for globally required variables.
+It also contains modules to set up logging.
+  - `src.data_acquisition`: This package contains modules whose purpose it is to load simulation data directly from the simulation hdf5 files.
+The functions in these modules can act as a simple wrapper to `illustris_python` functions, but some may also pre-process data.
+  - `src.loading`: As opposed to `data_acquisition`, the `loading` package
+    contains modules that support loading processed data from file that was previously saved by a pipeline job (i.e. data from which a plot was created).
+    It implicitly also defines the format in which pipelines must save the data.
+  - `src.plotting`: This package contains modules that provide utilities for plotting data.
+  - `src.processing`: This is the largest package and contains various modules for data processing.
+Data loaded with `data_acquisition` can be further processed with code from this package.
+It also contains utilities for parallelization and statistics.

+- `pipelines`: The pipelines directory contains modules with pipeline classes.
+  These classes are used to bundle together code from `src` in a sensible order to achieve the task of loading, processing, saving to file and plotting data from the simulations.
+They are also solely responsible for file IO.
+Similar to the `scripts` directory, this directory is divided into topics that match the milestones of this project.

 Alongside these directories tracked by the VC, the install script will also create directories that will be populated by the Python and/or batch scripts: